 We are highly dependent on principal members of our executive team, the loss of whose services may adversely impact the achievement of our objectives.
 While we have entered into offer letters with each of our executive officers, any of them could leave our employment at any time, as all of our employees are "at will" employees.
 Recruiting and retaining other qualified employees for our business, including scientific and technical personnel, will also be critical to our success.
 There is currently a shortage of skilled executives in our industry, which is likely to continue.
 As a result, competition for skilled personnel is intense and the turnover rate can be high.
 We may not be able to attract and retain personnel on acceptable terms given the competition among numerous pharmaceutical companies for individuals with similar skill sets.
 In addition, failure to succeed in clinical trials may make it more challenging to recruit and retain qualified personnel.
-The inability to recruit or loss of the services of any executive or key employee might impede the progress of our research, development and commercialization objectives.
+The inability to recruit or loss of the services of any executive or key employee might impede the progress of our research, development and Chief Executive Officer.
+Mr. King will remain with the Company as President and Chief Executive Officer.
+Mr. King will remain with the Company as President and Chief Executive Officer Mr. King is currently serving as the Chief Commercial Officer as well.
+While Mr. King has agreed to continue as the President and Chief Executive Officer and will continue to fill the Chief Commercial Officer role, there can be no assurance that a replacement will be found on a timely basis, or at all.
+Our inability to find a suitable replacement may have a detrimental impact on the organization and impede the progress of our research, development and commercialization objectives.